cyberguru02/Splunk-Boss-of-the-SOC/README.md

 As a SOC analyst like Alice in this scenario, understanding the methods of exploitation used by attackers is crucial.
 By analyzing attack vectors and the specific techniques employed during weaponization, SOC teams can effectively mitigate risks, protect organizational assets, and maintain operational resilience against evolving cyber threats.

-**What IP address has P01s0n1vy tied to domains that are pre-staged to attack Wayne Enterprises?**
+**Question 17: What IP address has P01s0n1vy tied to domains that are pre-staged to attack Wayne Enterprises?**

 Based on the data gathered from this attack and common open-source intelligence (OSINT) sources for domain names, what is the email address that is most likely associated with the P01s0n1vy APT group?